microsoft/WhatTheHack/020-LinuxFundamentals/README.md

 1. Challenge 05: **[Standard file permissions](Student/Challenge-05.md)**
 	 - Learn about the Linux standard file permissions and understand how to work with file permissioning on a Linux environment.
 1. Challenge 06: **[Process management](Student/Challenge-06.md)**
-	 - Your objectives will involve basic process management, such as checking processes running and identifying process ids'
+	 - Your objectives will involve basic process management, such as checking processes running and identifying process ids.
 1. Challenge 07: **[Group and user management](Student/Challenge-07.md)**
 	 - In this challenge you will learn about the creation of user and groups in a Linux environment.
 1. Challenge 08: **[Scripting](Student/Challenge-08.md)**